 People tend to forget a crucial aspect of automation – AI is not here to replace us, it is here to make our lives easier.
 Therefore, an incentive for investing in automation is helping employees become more productive.

 While a company may let go of some staff, they will hire professionals elsewhere.
 Another aspect that we must take into consideration is that machines lack empathy and creativity.
-Only human beings can fulfil roles that involve these two skills in the future of work.
+Only human beings can fulfil roles that involve these two skills.

 Therefore, jobs like lawyers, nurses, or teachers aren’t likely to be replaced by machines.